alagroy-42/Famine/README.md

 ## Execution hijacking

 To get the payload executed without changing the entrypoint, we will go for the constructor hijacking method.
 In every C/C++ program, a lot happens before the `main` function execution.
-The part which interests us is the `_init` function which is called at the beginning of `__libc_start_main`.
+The part which interests us is the `__libc_csu_init` function which is called at the beginning of `__libc_start_main`.
 This function will call every function contained in the function pointer array present in the `.init_array` section.
 Even for really simplist program (cf `sample.c`), there is at least one function in this array, the `frame_dummy` function.
 By overriding this pointer with the address of our code, we will be able to launch our function even before `main`.
 We will then jump on the original function that was in the array to preserve the execution sanity.
 This method is not spottable by a simple readelf but it is not that stealthy because any AV would spot that constructors should be in the `.text` section, which will not be our case (the payload will probably be inside the `.fini` section).

 ## Conclusion